Compass Project: An Industrial Warehousing & Distribution Development

 Originally, the massive warehousing and distribution project was kept in complete secrecy.
 Local residents learned of the project when it was leaked onto Facebook in June 2017 with the following picture:

 NorthPoint Development first approached the Village of Elwood, likely because NorthPoint Development would need access to the rail in order to make their project successful.
 They would do this by building a bridge.
 Due to the location of the rail and where NorthPoint wanted to build their bridge, they would need the Village of Elwood to grant permission.
 The reason is that the land where the bridge would be built has already been annexed into the Village of Elwood, and as such, Elwood has jurisdictional authority.
 As we also mentioned, NorthPoint would need to also get permission from the ICC to build a bridge over the railroad tracks that run parallel to Route 53.
-They planned to do build that bridge at Walter Strawn Drive.

 Even though the majority of the project would’ve fallen under the control of the Village of Manhattan, NorthPoint did not approach them.
 Although the Village of Manhattan made several attempts to get a “seat at the table,” they were continuously blocked by the developer.
 NorthPoint simply was not interested in working with them until they had the first (and more important) part of the project secured.